Plan Your Visit

 Continuing the Legacy of High Quality Heirloom Craftsmanship

-For 141 years, D. Picking & Co. remained in the Picking family until 2015, when it was purchased by veteran coppersmith Steve Schifer and was renamed Bucyrus Copper Kettle Works.
+For 141 years, D. Picking & Co. remained in the Picking family.
+In 2015, it was purchased by veteran coppersmith Steve Schifer and renamed Bucyrus Copper Kettle Works.
 In 2020, Schifer sold the business to James Patrick, who now operates the heritage manufacturing shop on South Walnut Street.
 He also produces larger-scale and custom work at a more modern facility on River Street.

 In 2024, the historic building, tools, and historic artifacts were sold to the Bucyrus Copper Kettle Works Museum, Inc. a non-profit organization (a 501c3).